 HYPOTHALAMUS

 The hypothalamus of Coimbatore sheep was seen below the thalamus, which was extending from optic chiasma to the end of mammillary body (Figure 1).
-Anterior boundary of the hypothalamus was anterior commissure and optic chiasma, posterior boundary was tegmentum and mammillary body (Figure 2 &3).
+Anterior boundary of the hypothalamus was anterior commissure and optic chiasma, posterior boundary was tegmentum and mammillary body (Figures 2 &3).
 Dorsally, it was limited by hypothalamic sulcus, a shallow horizontal groove which separated it from thalamus.
 Ventrally hypothalamus was connected with pituitary by the pituitary stalk (infundibulum).

 Length of the hypothalamus at prepubertal, pubertal and post-pubertal was 2.282±0.014cm, 2.500±0.032cm and 2.633±0.017cm, respectively (Table 1).
 The length of the hypothalamus during the prepubertal period was significantly shorter than during the pubertal and post-pubertal period.